EGI-Federation/openstack-voms-auth-type/README.rst

 CLI
 ---

-You have to specify the `v2voms` in the `--os_auth-type` option and provide a valid proxy with `--os-x509-user-proxy`::
+You have to specify the `v2voms` in the `--os-auth-type` option and provide a valid proxy with `--os-x509-user-proxy`::

-    openstack --os-auth-type voms --x509-user-proxy /tmp/x509up_u1000 token issue
+    openstack --os-auth-type v2voms --os-x509-user-proxy /tmp/x509up_u1000 token issue

 API
 ---